+Absolutely.
 Use alcohol or water based flavorings.

-Meringue based icing keeps for up to 4 weeks at room temperature.
-I prefer storing mine in the fridge it.
-You will have to remix icing that has been sitting for extended periods of time
+Meringue-based icing keeps for up to 4 weeks at room temperature.
+However, I prefer storing mine in the fridge it.
+It doesn’t separate as much as it does when stored at room temperature.

 Icing that has gone bad has a sour smell to it.
 Gasses created in the icing cause solids to puff up significantly and often pressure can cause the lid on the container to pop.
 If you suspect icing is bad, toss it and make a new batch.